quan0715/NotionBot/README.md

 # NotionBot
 ## Introducing to NotionBot

-NotionBot SDK is an user-friendly toolkit designed to simplify interactions with the official Notion API.
+NotionBot SDK is an developer-friendly toolkit designed to simplify interactions with the official Notion API.
 It empowers developers to easily integrate Notion's features into their applications.

 ## How to use it